monstar-lab-bd/flutter-template/README.md

 - Execute `$ flutter doctor` to verify installations
 - Execute `$ pub get` to pull project dependencies
 - Execute build runner
-  - `dart run build_runner build -d`, if you are on flutter 3.10.1 or later
+  - `dart run build_runner build -d`, if you are on the flutter 3.10.1 or later
-  - `flutter packages pub run build_runner build -d`, if you are in lower versions than 3.10.1
+  - `flutter packages pub run build_runner build -d`, if you are on the lower versions than 3.10.1
 - Execute a run configuration of choice
   - `$ flutter run -t lib/main_staging.dart`
   - `$ flutter run -t lib/main_production.dart`